aliyun/rdsai-cli/.github/pull_request_template.md

 If no related issue exists, please create one first or leave this section empty.
 -->

-- Fixes: #<!-- Issue number that this PR fixes -->
+- Fixes #<!-- Issue number that this PR fixes -->

 ## Changes Made

 <!--
-List the key changes made in this PR.
-Be specific and concise.
+List the specific technical changes made in this PR.
+Be concrete and actionable.
+Focus on "what" was changed, not "why" (that's in Description).
 Examples:
-  - Added new agent capability for SQL query optimization
-  - Fixed agent context handling bug in multi-turn conversations
+  - Added SQLOptimizationTool class to tools/mysql/optimization.py
+  - Extended NeoLoop with new tool registration method for dynamic tool loading
-  - Refactored agent loop to improve error handling
+  - Refactored agent context management to use persistent storage instead of in-memory cache
-  - Added unit tests for agent tool execution
+  - Added unit tests for agent tool execution and error handling scenarios -->
--->

 ## Checklist